 Maryland Open Meetings Act

-The Maryland Open Meetings Act legislates the methods by which pubic meetings are conducted.
+The Maryland Open Meetings Act legislates the methods by which public meetings are conducted.
 A meeting is a gathering of a quorum of the public body for the transaction of public business.
 Some exemptions include: public bodies acting in an administrative, judicial or quasi-judicial capacity unless the public body is meeting to discuss granting a license or permit or zoning laws or chance encounters or social gatherings.

 If violated, a suit must filed within 45 days of discovering the violation.
 Violation fines will not exceed $100.